 Aside from adverse weather conditions, light pollution can be one of the biggest obstacles preventing your enjoyment of stargazing.
 Rural areas are the best locations to get away from the lights and if you can head for a hill, you’ll get an even better view of the horizon.
+The UK has over a third of the world’s dark sky reserves; take a look for the clearest view of the heavens.

 You may be gazing at the stars for a while, so make sure you are doing so in comfort.
 Bring comfortable chairs to sit on and make sure you wrap up warm.
 A torch is also essential – especially if you’re stargazing in a rural location.
 A red filter on your torch will allow you to see without affecting your ability to gaze at the stars.
-Also make sure you bring a star chart for identifying the constellations.
-There are many star charts available to download free from the internet.